nagytimi85/zettelkasten/content/zettels/1c-calling-it-a-digital-garden-is-a-good-reminder-that-one-can-keep-a-zettelkasten-just-for-the-joy-of-keeping-it.md

 stamp 202503311941

 ---
-Digital garden is a fitting alternative name for my Zettelkasten.
+Digital garden is a fitting alternative name for my [[hub-zettelkasten|Zettelkasten]].

 I deal with maximalism (stemming from my mother) and it's important to remind myself, that having a garden isn't only justified if it feeds your family or you can sell produce from it on the farmers' market.
 Being a garden just to have a garden is fine.
 A garden can be beautiful in itself, and if you enjoy gardening, its existence is already justified.